nachocaru/xaprb.com/content/blog/2007-01-29-mysqls-federated-storage-engine-part-1.md

 9 Query       SHOW TABLE STATUS LIKE 'fed_remote'
 9 Query       SELECT `i`, `j` FROM `fed_remote`</pre>

-As I said already, every column is always fetched from the remote server, whether it&#8217;s needed or not.
+As I said already, every column is always fetched from the remote server, whether it's needed or not.

 <pre>-- Local: